 This three-year study will examine linkages between physical and ecological processes to PWS herring recruitment.
 Spatiotemporal models and time series analysis techniques will be used to quantify the influence of environmental factors, including oceanographic, biological, and climate data series, on herring spawning and survival during different juvenile life stages.
 Significant environmental factors linked to each life stage will be included in the stock assessment model and evaluated to determine if their inclusion improves the accuracy of recruitment predictions.

-Examination of ADF&G aerial survey data has shown pronounced changes in the location and timing of herring spawning in Prince William Sound since the 1970’s.
+Examination of ADF&G aerial survey data has shown pronounced changes in the location and timing of herring spawning in Prince William Sound since the 1970s.
 Once widely distributed across the Sound, spawning has gradually contracted to waters primarily near Port Gravina and Port Fidalgo in the east and along the northern tip of Montague Island.
-Spawn timing is highly variable from year to year, but appears to be trending earlier in the year since the early 1980’s.
-Ongoing analyses are examining which environmental factors may be associated with these changes in spawning, and to what extent have changes in spawn timing impacted survival of young-of-the-year herring.
+Spawn timing is highly variable from year to year but appears to be trending earlier in the year since the early 1980s.
+Earlier spawn timing was associated with higher biomass in the eastern Sound and older mean age in the western Sound.
+Across the entire Sound, earlier spawning was associated with weaker downwelling, weaker meridional winds, and the positive phase of the Pacific/North American teleconnection pattern, which is characterized by warmer North Pacific waters.
+These results are a critical first step towards assessing how changes in spawning phenology impact first-year survival of herring offspring and potentially contribute to persistent poor recruitment that has inhibited recovery of the Prince William Sound population.